This plant has no fragrance

 Swiss Chard Overview

+Beta vulgaris (Cicla Group) is better known by the common name Swiss Chard.
 Swiss Chard is an easy-to-grow, upright vegetable with Spinach-like leaves.
 It is very tolerant of heat and cold and is a good source of greens for much of the growing season.
-The leaf stalks are large and often used separately from the leaf blade, both very healthy and part of Mediterranean diet.
+The leaf stalks are large and often used separately from the leaf blade, both very healthy and part of a Mediterranean diet.
+The stems of Swiss chard are removed of their leaves and cooked like asparagus.
+The leaves are treated and cooked like spinach.

 Common problems with Swiss Chard